TechnicaL FOUNDATIONS for Product managers

 - Date/time in the past

 What does it tell you right away?
-You quickly understand quite a lot after 30 seconds of reading: you can pass the city name, date/time, and get back the temperature in Celsius plus weather conditions.
-It also tells you that:
+You can pass the city name (you have it!), date/time, and get back the temperature in Celsius plus weather conditions.
+And also:

-• Your customers will have problems in suburban locations further away from cities (because API doesn’t support plain coordinates)
+• Your customers will have problems in suburban locations further away from cities (because API doesn’t support plain coordinates, only cities)

 • It says nothing about wind (which can be not okay for runners if the wind is stronger than a certain value)

-This is enough to either set a task for your team (or yourself) to integrate with this API, or continue searching and finding something else.
-As a leader, you performed this analysis in a few minutes without even talking to the technical specialists!
+This is enough to either set a task for your team to integrate with this API or continue searching and find something else.
+Note that we performed this analysis in a few minutes without any help from the technical specialists.

-With our running app, we want to introduce a killer feature — routes for runners.
-Yes, Google can build a route for cars and walking, but running is slightly different.
-So you envision the user can specify the parameters of the jogging session and get a perfect route back.
-What you are asking from your development team is the following API:
+Let's say we want to add a cool new feature to our running app — routes for runners.
+Yes, Google can build a route for drivers and pedestrians, but runners need something slightly different.
+We assume that the user can specify training parameters and get the perfect route for running.
+We request the following API from the backend team:

 # Input Parameters: